sadeli413/Pasta_Bot/README.txt

 *****************************************************************************************************************************************
 Citations:

-ICON: I do not own the spaghetti-ahegao icon used for Pasta_Bot.
+ICON: I do not own the spaghetti-ahegao photo used for Pasta_Bot icon.
 The icon was taken from https://knowyourmeme.com/photos/1299418-ostagram-spaghetti-mashups
 COPYPASTAS: I did not create most of these copypastas.
-Most of the copypastas were taken from https://www.reddit.com/r/copypasta/
+Most of these copypastas were taken from https://www.reddit.com/r/copypasta/
 HENTAI: All hentai is taken from https://nhentai.net/
-DISCORD: Made with discord.py, documentation at https://discordpy.readthedocs.io/en/latest/
+DISCORD: Made with discord.py Documentation at https://discordpy.readthedocs.io/en/latest/
 GITHUB: I do not want this on my main github so I added this to an alternate github account found at the top of this readme.
 My main github is at https://github.com/thad-shinno